<<Article was first written in 2019>>

-With good film scanning equipment and an acute knowledge of the film, film digital scans are every bit as good as what digital has to offer and in a lot of cases, even more.
+With good film scanning equipment and an acute knowledge of the film, Digital Scans are every bit as good as what digital photography has to offer and in a lot of cases, even more.

-The risk in film photography is really about how confident are you that you have you captured what saw through the viewfinder without the comfort of a LCD review screen.
+The real risk in film photography is really about how confident you are that what you captured in your little camera box is exactly what you saw through the camera viewfinder.

 Films Can Only be Edited in Darkroom

 What is less understood and often ignored is the visual experience of the photographer and how he or she interacts and responds to it.
-That very experience and intuition is really what makes film photos look and feel the way they are.
-It’s the thing that legendary French photographer Cartier-Bresson describes as the le moment decisif (the decisive moment).
+That very experience and intuition is really what makes film photos look and feel the way they do.

 In my experience, that is what truly differentiates the confidence, discipline and patience of film photography from the immediacy of the digital world.

 In the film world, you learn to trust your visual experience without knowing for certain that what you see and think visually is really what you’re getting.